tidepool-org/data-model/device-data/types/deviceEvent/prime.md

 <!-- start editable commentary on volume -->

-Where available in the data, the `volume` of a priming event should be included as a value in insulin of expended in the course of the priming action.
+Where available in the data, the `volume` of a priming event should be included as a <!--Edit by Eden -->value of insulin expended in the course of the priming action.

 <!-- end editable commentary on volume -->